 Porto Santo is famous for its long sandy beaches, whereas Madeira Island is home to some of the most stunning natural landscapes in the world, and makes for a slightly easier transition from abroad.

 So, should you need more convincing to consider moving here, let’s take a more in-depth look at life in Madeira.

 In short, yes.
 For starters, the mild climate makes it a very attractive place!
 The sub-tropical climate means temperatures rarely drop below 20 degrees celsius even in winter.

-With low crime, captivating views of nature and a laid-back lifestyle, Madeira has all the benefits of both Portuguese and Island life without the oversaturation of expats found in locations such as the Algarve.
+With low crime, captivating views of nature, and a laid-back lifestyle, Madeira has all the benefits of both Portuguese and Island life without the oversaturation of expats found in locations such as the Algarve.

-The climate, the landscape, the genuinely laid-back and friendly people all make Madeira an increasingly popular choice for those seeking a real alternative location overseas.
+The climate, the landscape, and the genuinely laid-back and friendly people all make Madeira an increasingly popular choice for those seeking a real alternative location overseas.

 The slow-paced lifestyle suits those looking to enjoy peace and quiet.

 Madeira also offers everything one might need for a comfortable life.

 If wandering cobbled streets or along harbours through countless bistros and cafes, hiking through nature, or visiting beaches sounds good to you, then look no further for your ideal destination.